yifanzhang-pro/RelationMatch/README.md

 ## Citations
 Please cite the paper and star this repo if you use RelationMatch and find it interesting/useful, thanks!
-Feel free to contact yif-zhang@outlook.com or open an issue if you have any questions.

 ```bibtex
 @article{zhang2023relationmatch,